Your privacy, security and personal information is our top priority

 Albertsons went on to mention that they would also offer affected customers a complimentary 12 month consumer identity protection service.
 For the link to the service and for the company’s full statement, please click on the link provided below.

-The compromise dates for the breached data are June 22, 2014 to July 17, 2014.
-If you have questions or concerns, please contact Lewiston State Bank customer service @ 1-800-233-6510 toll free to request a new card today.
+The dates for the breached data are June 22, 2014 to July 17, 2014.
+Lewiston State Bank is actively contacting card customers that may have been impacted by the Albertsons/SuperValu compromise to replace cards.
+If you have questions or concerns, please contact Lewiston State Bank Customer Service @ 801-642-3456 or 1 800-815-BANK (2265) toll free to request a new card today.

 Albertson’s website notice